Project research enables improvements in the safe disposal of radioactive waste from decommissioned nuclear sites

 The current EMPIR project aims to provide nuclear site operators with measurement techniques that can be used to measure radioactivity for planning decommissioning, for segregating and checking waste materials during demolition, and for monitoring the condition of waste packages in radioactive waste repositories.

-A novel instrument for measuring airborne radioactivity has been developed in the projects.
+As part of the projects, VTT MIKES, Finland's National Metrology Institute, has developed a novel instrument for measuring airborne radioactivity.
 It uses laser absorption spectroscopy to detect radiocarbon in the form of carbon dioxide.
 It has been successfully trialled to monitor the radiocarbon stack emissions of the Loviisa nuclear power plant in Finland.
 This shows that this new technology is able of providing on-line measurement of gaseous radioactive emissions, while traditionally used methods require manual off-line laboratory analysis.

 The work of these projects will ensure that knowledge is transferred to regulators, the nuclear industry, instrument makers and standardisation bodies, thus supporting safer decommissioning of European nuclear facilities.